masolimano/maneage/README.md

      necessary for your research to the pipeline based on the example above.

+ - **Delete this `README.md`**: `README.md` is designed for this template, not your reproduction pipeline.
+So to avoid later confusion, delete it from your own repository (you may want to keep a copy outside for the notes and discussions below until you are familiar with it).

  - **Initiate a new Git repo**: You don't want to mix the history of this template reproduction pipeline with your own reproduction pipeline.
 You have already made some small changes in the previous